-Agriculture Insurance Company of India Ltd. (AICIL) introduced Rainfall Insurance Scheme known as “Varsha Bima” during 2004 South West monsoon period.
+Agriculture Insurance Company of India Ltd. (AICIL) introduced Rainfall Insurance Scheme known as “Varsha Bima” during the 2004 southwest monsoon period.

 Varsha Bima is a mechanism for providing effective risk management aid to those individuals and institutions likely to be impacted by adverse rainfall incidence.